 This does create a risk that other jurors may feel anxious and unsettled about taking part in the trial and the smooth further progress of the trial might be disrupted.
 Reassurance from the bench might go some way to allay concerns and minimise such a risk.
-The judge might also take the opportunity to underline for the remaining jurors the importance of observing social distancing requirements.
+The judge might also take the opportunity to underline for the remaining jurors the importance of respecting others' personal space and wearing face coverings when they are moving around the building.